 “I’m using things around me to compose something new.
 I use it the same as language.
 It’s a lot about sentences, melody, shape, and logo.
 Single units of creative power, and I am working with those.” –Nora Turato

 Collating the information streams of the world in text pools, Turato publishes “scrapbooks of our culture” once a year.
 For her performances, murals and enamel panels alike, she culls from these collections that reflect not only her personal influences and surroundings but also act as seismographs of social preoccupations.

-Each of the seven multi-part vitreous enamel panels is mounted on steel and demonstrates a sculptural quality.
+Each of the five multi-part vitreous enamel panels is mounted on steel and demonstrates a sculptural quality.
 Their phrases are rendered in a serif font, which Turato developed in collaboration with Sam de Groot and Kia Tasbihgou.
 Reminiscent of 1980s vector graphics, the work’s grids depict tunnels with a central vanishing point or round shapes in prime colors.
 A visual symbol of the decade, the grid is representative of its optimism for technology and a computer-driven society.

 The artist’s wall paintings amplify the tension between form and content she generates through her slow and deliberate mode of production.
 Easily confused for digital creations, their meticulous precision is achieved by hand; Turato designs stencil patterns, which are printed on paper, taped to the wall, cut out and then filled with multiple layers of paint.